kz6767824-netizen/PRIG/README.md

 *(Link goes live once the recording is uploaded — see `examples/` for static screenshots of each interface in the meantime.)*

+> **If you only do one thing:** open [`examples/`](examples/).
+Every
+> claim in this README is demonstrated there with real, uncropped
+> screenshots — Streamlit's live report, Slack's conversation, and the
+> actual PR comment GitHub Actions posted.
+Nothing in this repo is a
+> mockup.

 ## Table of Contents

 - [Demo Video](#demo-video)